Larry R. Hicks: Notable cases

-In October 2013, he sent Nevada power broker Harvey Whittemore to a 2-year prison sentence for making illegal contributions to Harry Reid's campaign in 2007.
+In October 2013, he sent Nevada power broker Harvey Whittemore to a two-year prison sentence for making illegal contributions to Harry Reid's campaign in 2007.
 In February 2015, he granted a preliminary injunction against the Bureau of Land Management's removal of 200 wild horses in Northern Nevada, and the roundup of 166 others with porcine zona pellucida.
-In March 2017, he sentenced an Indian man to 15 years in prison for plotting terrorist attacks in his homeland from the US.
+In March 2017, he sentenced a man from India to 15 years in prison for plotting terrorist attacks in his homeland from the US.

 In August 2018, he granted a new injunction in favor of Oracle in the case Rimini Street Inc. v.
 Oracle USA Inc., which led Rimini Street to forward $28.5 million in attorney's fees.
 In November 2018, he refused the right to strike to garbage collectors employed by Waste Management of Nevada.
 They were asking for longer, less-supervised lunch breaks.

-Family
+Death

-Larry R. Hicks is the father of Chris Hicks, the 37th District Attorney in Washoe County since January 2015.
+Hicks died after being struck by a car outside the federal courthouse in downtown Reno, Nevada, on May 29, 2024, at the age of 80.